Branford station

-Branford is a station along the CTrail Shore Line East commuter railroad between Stamford and New London, Connecticut.
-The station itself is located in Branford, Connecticut.
-Branford is also a station on the northern section Northeast Corridor.
-Amtrak does not stop at the station but Amtrak trains pass through it.
+Branford station is a station on the Northeast Corridor located in Branford, Connecticut, and served by CT Rail Shore Line East commuter rail service.

 History

 Prior to the establishment of the Shore Line East system on May 29, 1990, Branford was a stop for Amtrak's Beacon Hill trains.
-The current station, with an ADA-compliant high-level side platform, opened on August 8, 2005, replacing a nearby earlier station with low-level platforms.
+The current station, with an accessible-compliant high-level side platform, opened on August 8, 2005, replacing a nearby earlier station with low-level platforms.

 Ridership increases rendered the 199-spot parking lot at Branford insufficient.
 As a result, a 272-spot expansion was opened in June 2011, bringing total available parking at the station to 471 spots.
 However, the expanded lot has consistently failed to be fully used, leading to calls for it to be replaced by transit oriented development and a smaller parking deck.

 A second platform on the north side of the tracks was originally to be constructed beginning in November 2012.
 Construction on the $16.5M project–which includes the new platform, a pedestrian overpass with elevators, a drop-off lot on the north side of the tracks, and restoration of an existing parking lot–began in September 2013.
 Major construction took place in 2014 with the intention to open the new platform by August 2015.
 However, delays were suffered from Amtrak taking 70 days to allow ConnDOT crews to enter the property, and for 300 days for the redesign of retaining walls and the completion of maintenance closets.

 By September 2015, the new platform and pedestrian bridge were scheduled to open on December 18, 2015, but this was delayed into 2016 due to the previous harsh winter and components for a train warning system being unavailable.
 By late May 2016, the station was expected to open in mid to late June.
 The north-side drop-off area and pedestrian bridge were opened on September 30, 2016, although trains did not immediately use the north platform.
 Service using the north platform–including stops on some trains that formerly bypassed Branford–began on November 5, 2016.